random42/passport-spid/README.md

 [![npm package][npm-img]][npm-url]
 [![Downloads][downloads-img]][downloads-url]

-> A passport strategy for [SPID](https://developers.italia.it/it/spid/), an extension of the SAML2 protocol.
+> A passport strategy for [SPID](https://developers.italia.it/it/spid/), an extension (not really) of the SAML2 protocol.

 ## Features